 Another way to acknowledge the existence of Jewish believers is to take a positive stance toward Messianic congregations.
 These local congregations provide Jewish oriented institutions and houses of worship where Christ is central, but culture and community remain distinctly Jewish.
 Christians should be supportive of this movement whenever possible.
-Some questions remain to be answered and not all Messianic congregations are alike, but the ideal is worth striving for.23 In fact, the majority of Jewish believers in Jesus worship in mainline evangelical denominations.
+Some questions remain to be answered and not all Messianic congregations are alike, but the ideal is worth striving for.'
+In fact, the majority of Jewish believers in Jesus worship in mainline evangelical denominations.
 Yet Messianic congregations do seem to meet a need for Jewish believers, particularly as they are discovering their new identity in Christ.

 From a theological perspective, certain trends within the evangelical community have undermined the case for the Messiahship of Jesus.
 Old Testament scholars need to reexamine their approach to the prophetic passages as well as to those passages that speak of God's covenants with Israel.
 Too many Christians have accepted the notion that these covenants could somehow affect atonement for sin and personal salvation for Jewish people when in fact God's irrevocable promises had to do with land, the perpetuation of a people, and the reign of David's seed.
 To use the covenants which actually predict the messiah Jesus to say that Jews need not believe in Him is ironic indeed.
-The church needs to develop new scholarship that takes into account the Jewish need for Christ, and deals with objections to His Messiahship head on.24
+The church needs to develop new scholarship that takes into account the Jewish need for Christ, and deals with objections to His Messiahship head on.'

 On a historical and sociological level, it is important for Christians to understand and to deal honestly with the horrors of anti-Semitism.
 Yet there must be a balanced approach to this history.
 The Scriptures teach, "No longer will it be said the fathers have eaten sour grapes and the children's teeth are set on edge."
 Christians do not bear responsibility for past horrors of anti-Semitism any more than Jews today bear responsibility for the crucifixion of Christ.
 Christian leaders must not be ashamed of sins they did not commit.
 When they are confronted with Jewish prejudices toward the gospel, they must be willing to refute those ideas rather than politely accepting them as a difference of opinion.
 A loving and gracious offer of friendship should be extended with integrity.
-This means a willingness to speak of Christ when it is convenient and when it is not convenient, as well as a commitment to train leaders
+This means a willingness to speak of Christ when it is convenient and when it is not convenient, as well as a commitment to train leaders and laymen alike in the task of sensitively bringing the message of the gospel to Jewish people they encounter.

-23 One of the earliest publications on messianic congregations was Goble, Phillip E., Everything You Need to Grow a Messianic Synagogue (South Pasadena: William Carey Library, 1974).
-See also Schiffman, Michael, Return of the Remnant: The Rebirth of Messianic Judaism (Baltimore, MD: Lederer Publications, 1992), originally entitled Return from Exile: The Re-Emergence of the Messianic Congregational Movement.
-The movement is young and on questions of ecclesiology and practice a wide variety of viewpoints can be found.
+Schiffman, Michael, Return of the Remnant: The Rebirth of Messianic Judaism (Baltimore, MD: Lederer Publications, 1992), originally entitled Return from Exile: The Re-Emergence of the Messianic Congregational Movement.
+The movement is young and on questions of exclesiology and practice a wide variety of viewpoints can be found.

-24 The last book-length compendium to respond in a fairly comprehensive way to Jewish objections to the gospel was Williams, A. Lukyn, A Manual of Christian Evidences for Jewish People (London: Society for Promoting Christian Knowledge, 1919)--nearly 80 years ago!
+The last book-length compendium to respond in a fairly comprehensive way to Jewish objections to the gospel was Williams, A. Lukyn, A Manual of Christian Evidences for Jewish People (London: Society for Promoting Christian Knowledge, 1919)-nearly 80 years ago!
 However, the various Jewish missions and umbrella agencies such as the Lausanne Consultation on Jewish Evangelism have produced numerous articles and smaller studies of Christian apologetics for Jewish people.